martinbarrosgtown/datascience_finalproject/README.md

 ## Key Findings

-1. The Random Forest model achieved the lowest prediction error (RMSE = XXX) and explains X% of variation in remittances
+1. The Random Forest model achieved the lowest prediction error (RMSE = 2.53) and explains 86% of variation in remittances
 2. X, Y, and Z were the strongest predictors
 3. Remittances represent a larger share of GDP in lower-income countries, displaying a negative correlation with GDP per capita
 4. Utilizing lagged effects for GDP and deportations improves model performance, suggesting there is a delayed impact of these variables on remittance flows

 ## How to Reproduce This Analysis

 1. Clone this repository to RStudio
 2. Ensure data file (remittances.csv) is in the project directory
-3. Open \*INSERT FINAL FILE NAME)
+3. Open consolidated.qmd
 4. Render to generate HTML output

 ## Notes

--   ⁠Seed set to XXXX for reproducibility
+-   ⁠Seed set to 20251211 for reproducibility
 -   ⁠Repository URL submitted via Canvas
 -   Private repository